Introduction 👋

 Dynamic fields 🚀

-To insert dynamic fields into a template or document you can either just drag it in from the dynamic fields list:
+To insert a dynamic field, drag it in from the dynamic fields list:

 or insert it via the command menu:

-You can add dynamic fields to a template or document multiple times, but keep in mind, that a single field will always only have one value.
+Dynamic fields can be added multiple times in the same template or document, but keep in mind, that a single field will always only have one value.

 Conditions 🚥

 Conditions are a powerful tool to customize your documents based on dynamic field inputs.
-A condition basically toggles the appearance of a certain text or paragraph in a document based on the value of a dynamic field.
+A condition toggles selected text based on the value of a dynamic field.

 Hint💡: Conditions can only be managed (added, edited and removed) in templates, not in documents.

-If the criteria for a given condition is not met, the text will appear grey faded, with a condition indicator to its left:
+When a condition is not met, the corresponding text appears in the fynk editor faded grey, with a condition indicator to its left:

 Search & Replace 🎯

-For example, if you've just imported your template via our Word import feature and need to do certain adjustments, you do it all in one place.
-The found text will be highlighted throughout the document and you can replace all appearances of the phrase in one go:
+For example, if adjustments are needed after importing a template via our Word import.
+The found text is highlighted throughout the document and all appearances of the phrase can be replaced at once:

-You can also replace text directly with any available placeholders, such as party placeholders or dynamic fields.
+Text can also be replaced with any available placeholders, like party placeholders or dynamic fields.

-Hint💡: The actual page breaks are only displayed in a generated PDF file.
-Headers and footers are shown only once in online documents; they will appear on every page only in a generated PDF file.
+Hint💡: Page breaks are only displayed in a generated PDF file.
+Headers and footers appear only once in online documents but on every page in a generated PDF file.

 Attachments 📎